wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

     <frequency>360</frequency>
   </localfile>

-A rule to alert when a network listener has disappeared or a new one has appeared is also defined by default.
+A rule to alert when a network listener disappears or a new one appears is also defined by default.
 These changes may indicate something is broken or a network backdoor has been installed.

 .. code-block:: xml